hedyhli/site/content/posts/2024-11-28-webmentions/index.md

 Again, that wasn't *too* bad.

 A review of the third pass:
-- [x] Manual approval: I could delete entries from the webmention.io dashboard like before, but this time, the JSON data has to go through a script, from which I copy the result and manually merge it with existing Webmentions.
+- ✅ Manual approval: I could delete entries from the webmention.io dashboard like before, but this time, the JSON data has to go through a script, from which I copy the result and manually merge it with existing Webmentions.
 This means I was incentived to wait for a batch of Webmentions before merging it and rebuilding my site to display the new entries.
-- [x] Automatic verification: Again, this was handled by webmention.io.
+- ✅ Automatic verification: Again, this was handled by webmention.io.
-- [ ] Automatic sending of Webmentions for changes on my site.
+- 🟨 Automatic sending of Webmentions for changes on my site.
-- [x] A website should not be pinged twice for the same page on my site that mentions it;
+- ✅ A website should not be pinged twice for the same page on my site that mentions it;
-- [x] Display approved Webmentions: not so timely though, due to what I've described in the first checklist item.
+- ✅ Display approved Webmentions: not so timely though, due to what I've described in the first checklist item.

 ## 4. Sender, v2